111morris/chat_room_java/README.md

 [//]: # (coding)
--used runnable class in multithreading to define a task that can be executed by a thread ie. runnable >> task/job that can be executed by a thread and a thread >> is the actual object that represents a thread of execution which has the start() method to begin execution
+- used runnable class in multithreading to define a task that can be executed by a thread ie. runnable >> task/job that can be executed by a thread and a thread >> is the actual object that represents a thread of execution which has the start() method to begin execution

-the server will listen for connection (client) and handle each connection
+- the server will listen for connection (client) and handle each connection

 - the serversocket listens for incoming client connections on a specific port and create a socket object to commuinicate witht the client